Glossary of technical writing terms

 user interface (UI)

-The parts of a system that a person sees and uses to interact with the system.
+A user interface is the parts of a system that a person sees and uses to interact with the system.
 A user interface includes hardware such as a keyboard and a mouse.
 Frequently, the term user interface means the content that appears on a screen.

 user instructions